tingfengx/uoftnotes/README.md

 - [**MAT237**](https://tingfengx.github.io/uoftnotes/2019W/MAT237/advanced_calc_review.pdf), Advanced Calculus.
 A Collection of Theorems, with focus on fall 2018 term which was not present in the notes that I typesetted together with [@yuchenWYC](https://github.com/yuchenWYC).

 ### **Other notes that I participated in typesetting:**
 - **MAT237**, Advanced Calculus, a short guide to theorems, lemmas and propositions.
 This particular set of notes was made together with [@yuchenWYC](https://github.com/yuchenWYC). [@AndyTQ](https://github.com/AndyTQ) et al. also made some useful comments for the improvment of the .tex file.
-They are available here:  https://github.com/yuchenWYC/MAT237
+They are available [here](https://github.com/yuchenWYC/MAT237).

 ## :keyboard: Typesetting in \LaTeX